Farmina N&D Pumpkin Grain-Free Dog Food receives the Advisor’s best rating of 5 stars.

 And a fat-to-protein ratio of about 60%.

-Even when you consider the protein-boosting effect of the pea fiber, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal and brewers yeast, this still looks like the profile of a dry dog food containing a significant amount of meat.

-Farmina N&D Pumpkin Grain-Free is a plant-based dry dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.
+Farmina N&D Pumpkin Grain-Free is a dry dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Farmina Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Farmina product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) when readers click over to their website from ours.
 This policy helps support the operation of our blog and keeps access to all our content free to the public.